elm/compiler/hints/bad-recursion.md

 There is technically a lambda between the definition and the use!
 The same is true with the good version of `decodeComment`.
 As long as there is a lambda before you get back to yourself, the compiler will let it through.

 This rule is nice, but it does not catch *everything*.
 Pathological cases like `x = (\_ -> x) () + 1` can make it through.
 Why not rule these out as well though?!
 Well, because it is impossible!
-And not the normal kind of impossible where your cable bill is messed up and you the fifth time you call it turns out it *can* be corrected.
+And not the normal kind of impossible where your cable bill is messed up and the fifth time you call it turns out it *can* be corrected.
 This is the &ldquo;we proved it with math, it’s called [the halting problem](https://en.wikipedia.org/wiki/Halting_problem)&rdquo; kind of impossible.
 Impossible [like this](https://www.youtube.com/watch?v=nlD9JYP8u5E).

 Anyway, I just thought it was cool that we cannot solve the halting problem *in general*, but a simple rule about lambdas can detect the majority of bad cases *in practice*.